monk-io/docs/docs/acc-and-auth.md

 ---

-## Register at monk.io

-Visit [https://monk.io/join](https://monk.io/join) and follow the instructions.

-​Use you email and password in the CLI after successful registration.

-Don't worry.
-We keep identifying information to an absolute minimum.
-[Read more about how we keep your account safe](monk-privacy).

 ## Register Using CLI

 You are going to need a working Monk installation before proceeding.
 If you haven't installed Monk yet, see [Getting Monk](get-monk).